 The subject will be taught in three parts:

-- Internship Preparation – completed during the first six weeks of a semester.
+- Internship Preparation – completed during the first six weeks of a study period.
 This content will be taught through a combination of traditional face to face lectures and online tutorials/seminars

 - Work Based Project Delivery and Reporting – completed over a 12–16 week timeframe scheduled with a host organization.
 It will involve weekly meetings with the Mentor, project investigation, e-portfolio updates and drafting the project delivery report.